LL.M. Program in Agricultural and Food Law

 Advocacy

-Our alumni have worked for advocacy groups, trade associations, and non-profit organizations, serving agricultural, consumer, and environmental interests.
+Our alumni support advocacy groups, trade associations, and non-profit organizations, serving agricultural, consumer, and environmental interests.

 Education